 Pacing: Does the series/movie/OVA end where it should, or is it too long or short?
 Are there too many filler episodes?
 Do certain episodes tend to drag with no purpose?
 Basically, is the anime engaging on a consistent enough basis to make me want to keep watching?
 (Weight: 10% of overall score)

-Music: Not terribly important in my book to how I perceive an anime, although in a few cases it makes a sizable difference.
+Sound design: Not always terribly important in my book to how I perceive an anime, although in a few cases it makes a sizable difference.
 Is music used in an effective way?
 Does it enhance the mood?
 Does it make sense in the context of what’s happening around it?
+How does voice acting contribute to the characters’ personalities?
+Are there any voices, sound effects, etc. that feel out of place?
 Usually I only really notice this if it’s outstanding or really poor, so there probably won’t be many middling scores.
 (Weight: 5% of overall score)

 Personal value: The most subjective category, this is how much I liked the anime in spite of everything else.
 Sometimes, I can objectively say that the characters sucked, the animation was boring, and the story was mediocre and still really enjoy the anime.
 Some things, anime and otherwise, just have that je ne sais quoi that makes them enjoyable in spite of their flaws, and this score measures that.
 Ultimately, this score probably best reflects what I think of the anime as a whole.
 (Weight: 30% of overall score)